XOR-LIFE/node-production/README.md

 ## 6- Install Nginx
 ----------------------------------------------------------------------------------------

-**Nginx** is one of the most renowned open source amongst the web servers on the planet.
+**Nginx** (pronounced "engine x"), is one of the most renowned open source amongst the web servers on the planet.
 It is also in charge of serving more than half of the activity on the web.
 It is equipped for taking care of assorted workloads and working with other programming languages to give a total web stack.
 Nginx is distinguished as the most effective and light-weight web server today.

 HTTP proxies are commonly used with web applications for gzip encoding, static file serving, HTTP caching, SSL handling, load balancing, and spoon feeding clients.
 Using Nginx to handle static content and proxying requests to your scripts to the actual interpreter is better.